polbeni/materials-modelling/README.md

    - Study the behaviour of molecules in molecular crystals.
    - Use MLIPs to explore solid solutions supercells.
    - Determine H(p) relation from a E(V) set of points.
+   - Estimate the electric field necessary to induce polar phonon distortions.

 ## Disclaimer